This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Counting from 1,000 to the Billions in Indonesian

-Featured article photo: Jakarta, Indonesia by Afif Kusuma
+Featured article photo: Tumpaksewu Waterfall in Malang, Indonesia by IqbalStock (Pixabay License)

-This is the third post of the three-part blog post on how to count in Indonesian.
-Be sure to check out how to count from 0 to the hundreds before going through the lesson below! :)
+This is the third post of the three-part series on how to count in Indonesian.
+Be sure to check out how to count from 0 to the hundreds before going through the post below! :)

 Counting Thousands → ... + Ribu + (...)

-To count in the thousands, use what you have known about counting from 0 to the hundreds in Indonesian and add the word Ribu.
+In Indonesian, to count in the thousands, you need to know how to count from zero to the hundreds first, say the number, and then add the word Ribu.

 e.g. 5,000 = Lima ribu